echopen/echopen_prototyping/stable/guide_hardware.md

 #### Stepper motor driver

-The stepper motor driver is deliver like this:
+The stepper motor driver is delivered like this:

 ![](./guide_hardware/4_Motor_control/driver1.jpg)

-cut the header in two equal part and solder it on top of the PCB:
+Cut the header in two equal parts and solder them on top of the PCB:

 ![](./guide_hardware/4_Motor_control/driver2.jpg)

-then plug it on the daughter board:
+Then plug it on the daughter board:

 ![](./guide_hardware/4_Motor_control/HM_top_view2.jpg)

-Now we have to set the driver motor stepper by tuning the current in the bobine of the stepper at the correct value.
+Now we have to set the driver motor stepper by tuning the current in the coil of the stepper at the correct value.
 Plug two wires on P5 \(the two holes on the top or the two on the bottom\) and plug them to a breadboard.
-Blue wire of the stepper can be directly link to P5 and red wire is link to P5 _via_ an ampermeter.
-Turn the screw on A4988 PCB such as the current show on the ampermeter is around 200 mA.
+The blue wire of the stepper can be directly linked to P5 and the red wire is linked to P5 _via_ an amperemeter.
+Turn the screw on A4988 PCB such that the current show on the ampermeter is around 200 mA.

 #### Transistor test

 **This is an optional step but highly recommanded because the card is hand made and an error can lead to burn some component \(for example the RedPitaya!\).**

-First push the code given at the end of the document in an arduino nano and plug it on a breadboard not on the daughter board for the moment.
+First push the code given at the end of the document in an arduino nano and plug it on a breadboard, not on the daughter board for the moment.

-Link D4 pin of the arduino to ITF\_D \(on connector P2\) an plug also channel 1 of an oscilloscop to D4.
-Plug channel 2 of the oscilloscop to ITF\_G on P6 \(on the pictures P2 is connected to home made connector for the RedPitaya and the wire is plug on this connector not on P2\).
+Link D4 pin of the arduino to ITF\_D \(on connector P2\) and plug also channel 1 of an oscilloscop to D4.
+Plug channel 2 of the oscilloscope to ITF\_G on P6 \(on the pictures P2 is connected to a home made connector for the RedPitaya and the wire is plugged on this connector, not on P2\).

 ![](./guide_hardware/4_Motor_control/test/test1_1.jpg)

 ![](./guide_hardware/4_Motor_control/test/test1_2.jpg)

-Turn on supply on the mother board and supply the arduino with a USB cable.
+Turn on the supply on the mother board and supply the arduino with a USB cable.
 One will obtain this on the oscilloscop:

 ![](./guide_hardware/4_Motor_control/test/test1_3.jpg)

 Turn off all the supply.
-Now plug D4 of the arduino to ITF\_K on P6 and connect also channel 1 of the oscilloscop to it.
-Connect channel 2 to ITF\_E on P2 \(on the pictures P2 is connected to home made connector for the RedPitaya and channel 2 is plug on this connector not on P2\).
+Now plug D4 of the arduino to ITF\_K on P6 and connect also channel 1 of the oscilloscope to it.
+Connect channel 2 to ITF\_E on P2 \(on the pictures P2 is connected to a home made connector for the RedPitaya and channel 2 is plugged on this connector, not on P2\).

 ![](./guide_hardware/4_Motor_control/test/test2_1.jpg)

 ![](./guide_hardware/4_Motor_control/test/test2_2.jpg)

-Turn on supply on the mother board and supply the arduino with a USB cable.
-One will obtain this on the oscilloscop:
+Turn on supply on the motherboard and supply the arduino with a USB cable.
+One will obtain this on the oscilloscope:

 ![](./guide_hardware/4_Motor_control/test/test2_3.jpg)

 ## High voltage

-Find all hardware informations abous this board in our [github repo](https://github.com/echopen/PRJ-medtec_kit/tree/master/electronic/daughter_boards/DB-high_voltage/DB-high_voltage_v1), and see the [BOM](https://github.com/echopen/PRJ-medtec_kit/blob/master/electronic/daughter_boards/DB-high_voltage/DB-high_voltage_v1/src/DB-high_voltage_v1.csv).
+Find all relevant hardware information about this board in our [github repo](https://github.com/echopen/PRJ-medtec_kit/tree/master/electronic/daughter_boards/DB-high_voltage/DB-high_voltage_v1), and see the [BOM](https://github.com/echopen/PRJ-medtec_kit/blob/master/electronic/daughter_boards/DB-high_voltage/DB-high_voltage_v1/src/DB-high_voltage_v1.csv).

 #### Finished board